What Happens If You're Arrested for Gun Crimes?

 Or, if you got lucky and there was no bail, your attorney can be there for you if they try to set bail and take you into custody and help you get a bail bondsman so you can quickly get out should that happen.
 So, don't make standard mistake number two: not hiring an attorney immediately.

-I'll have you come in, and we'll go over all of the facts and details related to our case so that we can start to put the pieces together to make the moves to help you.
-The first question is going to be, can we defend the case entirely, get you a not-guilty verdict, get the case dismissed, or are we going to take the case to a jury trial?
+I'll have you come in, and we'll go over all of the facts and details related to our case so that we can start putting the pieces together to make the moves to help you.
+The first question is going to be: Can we defend the case entirely, get you a not-guilty verdict, get the case dismissed, or take it to a jury trial?

-The next question will be if we can't wholly defend the case – if it doesn't make sense to go to trial – what can we do as far as trying to negotiate some resolution that takes into account your rights, your freedom, your reputation and all of the things that are important to you.
+The next question will be: If we can't wholly defend the case—if it doesn't make sense to go to trial—what can we do about trying to negotiate some resolution that takes into account your rights, your freedom, your reputation, and all of the things that are important to you?

 Real Case Example